zaach/react-native-communications/README.md

 web(address)

 address- String
-`address` can ben any valid url, eg. 'http://www.github.com'

 ```

+Current requirement on `address` are that it is provided and is a String.
+There is no validation on whether it is a valid address.

 ## Usage

 **Note:**

 This will only work fully when run on actual devices.
-The iOS simulator does not have the required device components installed to run any of the methods.
-The Android emulator only has the messages component installed which will support the `text` method.
+The iOS simulator only supports the `web` method and does not have the required device components installed to run any of the other methods.
+The Android emulator can run all the methods apart from `email`.

 Assuming you have `npm install -g react-native-cli`, first generate an app: